moonstar-x/old-server-setup/docs/game-servers/fastdl.md

     sv_allowupload 1
     sv_downloadurl "https://<sitename>.000webhostapp.com/<gamename>/"

-Now everytime a player connects to your server and needs to download the required content they'll download it through the *FastDL* instead of the server, putting less strain on the game server this way.
+Now every time a player connects to your server and needs to download the required content they'll download it through the *FastDL* instead of the server, putting less strain on the game server this way.